Thank You, Jeeves: Style

 According to writer Robert McCrum, the plot of Thank You, Jeeves, which follows the separation and reconciliation of Bertie and Jeeves, "is constructed like a classic romance in which a couple quarrel, separate and are finally reunited".
 Author Kristin Thompson makes the same statement about the story's construction, and adds that despite the feud, Bertie and Jeeves interact in a friendly manner after their initial argument, which allows Bertie and Jeeves to work together to help Chuffy and Pauline and move towards reconciliation.

 While Bertie Wooster is threatened with marriage in some of the earlier short stories in which he appears, he also faces other kinds of disaster which Jeeves helps him avoid.
 The emphasis of the plot shifts in Thank You, Jeeves.
 Beginning with this novel, Bertie's efforts to avoid marriage become the mainspring of the plot.
 This essential situation occurs in each of the following Jeeves novels.
 Bertie's language becomes considerably more formal starting in Thank You, Jeeves; this is acknowledged in chapter 4, when Bertie states that his vocabulary has improved due to Jeeves's influence.
-Another shift starting with Thank You, Jeeves is that, unlike many of the short stories, each Jeeves novel is set principally at a country house and the nearby surrounding area, allowing Wodehouse to bring more characters together to create longer, more complex stories.
+Another shift starting with Thank You, Jeeves is that, unlike many of the short stories, each Jeeves novel is set principally at a country house and the locality, allowing Wodehouse to bring more characters together to create longer, more complex stories.

-Wodehouse utilizes various styles and language, for instance moving between formal language in narration and informal language in dialogue.
+Wodehouse uses various styles and language, moving between formal language in narration and informal language in dialogue.
 He sometimes makes fun of purism, the excessive insistence on adherence to a particular use of language, as in chapter 9:

 "You have a perfect right to love who you like..."

 "Whom, old man," I couldn't help saying.
 Jeeves has made me rather a purist in these matters.

 In this quote, there is comic contrast between the tense situation and the comparatively petty concern about "correctness" in language.

 Wodehouse occasionally derives words from phrases using suffixation, for example the adjective "fiend-in-human-shape-y" in chapter 12.
 A transferred epithet is used in chapter 2: "Such, then, is the sequence of events which led up to Bertram Wooster [...] standing at the door [...] through the aromatic smoke of a meditative cigarette".
 Bertie often uses unnecessary abbreviations, sometimes referring to words by only their initial letters.
 This can be seen in chapter 21, when Sir Roderick Glossop is imprisoned in a shed: "Can you remove Sir R. from the s., Jeeves?".